 The course is concerned with the nature of empirical investigation in the social sciences.
 It deals with the question of how we establish systematic knowledge about the social world.
 The course will consider in turn the various stages of the research process, the different types of research strategies that are in use, and some general methodological problems about the conduct of inquiry.
-At each stage in the course we will consider examples of empirical studies that illuminate aspects of the subject under discussion.
-Social mechanisms will also be discussed alongside methods of data collection.

-The research process; aims of enquiry; relationship between research and theory; measurement; description; validity and reliability; causality; historical sociology; ethnography; networks; experimental research designs; game theory; surveys.
+The research process; aims of enquiry; relationship between research and theory; measurement; description; validity and reliability; causality and experiments; sampling; the application of research design principles to a range of approaches including surveys, social networks, and ethnography.